google/product_video_ads/README.md

   _Keep Image Ratio_: If yes, the aspect ratio will be retained, otherwise image will be scaled to provided width and height.
 - _Text Font_ (optional): font filename (including its extension)
 - _Text Size_: vertical size in pixels
-- _Text Width_: maximum characters after which the text should be wrapped using a line break
+- _Text Width_: maximum characters after which the text should be wrapped using a line break (in addition to any pre-existing line breaks in the text)
+- _Hyphenation Language_: if set to a language code (like `fr` for French or `en_US` for U.S. English, pick from [these](https://github.com/Kozea/Pyphen/tree/main/pyphen/dictionaries)), will auto-hyphenate words in lines exceeding the text width
 - _Text Alignment_: alignment inside the available width, either `left`, `center` or `right`
 - _Text Color_: color as a hexadecimal value with a leading `#`